 Yes.
 Qualified seniors can take dual enrollment courses that earn both high school and college credit simultaneously.
 This gives students a head start on their college coursework while still completing their high school graduation requirements.

-Score Academy provides college counseling, essay guidance, transcript preparation, and — critically — recommendation letters from teachers who know students in classes of six.
+Score Academy Online provides college counseling, essay guidance, transcript preparation, and recommendation letters from teachers who genuinely know your child.
 The individualized attention means every piece of the application reflects the real student, not a generic template.
 Academic advisors help families navigate deadlines, financial aid, and school selection.

 Yes.
 Score Academy Online is both NCAA Approved and NCAA Eligible.
 All coursework counts toward Division I and Division II eligibility.
-For senior athletes finalizing their commitments, the flexible schedule supports both final-year academics and training demands without compromising either.
+The Asynchronous and Flex packages are popular with senior athletes finalizing their commitments because they support both final-year academics and training demands without compromising either.